| A community

 women, they feel ‘embarrassed’ to wear ‘English clothes’ because

 of what other people might say (Lobo 1978).
+The group leader

 has a more powerful influence on the women internally, his is because the